EricBorczuk/cloud-asset-uploader/README.md

 1) pip install -r test_requirements.txt

-2) Make sure you have a PostgreSQL database running on localhost:5432 (to check just type `psql` in your shell).
+2) Make sure you have a PostgreSQL server running on localhost:5432 (to check just type `psql` in your shell).
 This PostgreSQL instance will be used for integration tests.

+Tests can be run in four ways:
 3a) To run only unit tests (starting from the root directory of the repo):
 ```
 cd test/unit